-- (a) The heat treatment of hardenable aluminum alloys normally involves a three-stage procedure.
-Briefly describe the nature of the three stages and the microstructures that result following each stage.
+- (a) You have been asked to develop a more energy efficient processing schedule for the production of aluminum autobody panels.
+In order to prevent cracking the panels must be annealed during deformation to promote dynamic recovery and recrystallization of the microstructure.
+Discuss (2) methods to indicate how and why the recrystallization temperature (i.e. the annealing temperature) of the aluminum can be lowered.
 (10 marks) - (b) The production of sheet material for structural applications requires careful control of annealing-induced transformations, either during rolling (i.e. hot working) or after cold rolling.
-Discuss two factors that control grain growth (i.e. ultimate grain size) during the annealing of aluminum alloy deformed to a specific strain.
+Discuss two factors that control grain growth (i.e. ultimate grain size) during the annealing of a polycrystalline metal deformed to a specific strain.
 (10 marks)